 10 reasons to choose the University of Amsterdam

 The UvA scores highly in various world university rankings (Times Higher Education, Shanghai; Centre of Higher Education Development, Leiden).
-It is ranked among the top 20 universities in Europe and the top 65 worldwide in the QS and THE rankings.
+It is ranked among the top 15 universities in Europe and the top 65 worldwide in the QS and THE rankings.

 2. Range of study programmes

 The UvA offers more than 15 English-taught Bachelor's programmes and has one of the largest selections of international Master's study programmes of any university in Europe.
 This includes nearly 200 taught in English and several entirely unique to the UvA.